In the age when all our actions can be traced and nothing remains truly private, having a VPN running in the back might be a good idea.

 Online banking, payment service providers, financial services corporations – it’s all out there to make things like money transfers and stock investments easy and enjoyable.

-However, all the joy of nearly instant financial operations can all of a sudden turn into sadness if you’re not doing anything to ensure your online safety.
+However, all the joy of nearly instant financial operations can all of a sudden turn into regrets if you don’t do anything to ensure your online safety.

 According to data from RSA, money transfers are the second most affected vertical after airlines when it comes to online payment fraud.

-Such types of fraud as account takeover or identity fraud are prevalent, and there are lots of people who suffered from negligence when trying to send money in an unprotected online environment.
+Such types of fraud as account takeover or identity fraud are prevalent, and there are lots of people who suffered from negligence when trying to send money in an insecure online environment.

-If you choose to keep a VPN protection active at all times, you’ll create a solid layer of protection preventing unauthorized hands from getting on your sensitive data.
+If you choose to keep a VPN software active at all times, you’ll create a solid layer of protection preventing unauthorized hands from getting on your sensitive data.